DanS2D/steam-update-manager/README.md

 #### Building for release

 To build for release, execute the following command: `dotnet publish --self-contained -c Release -r win10-x64`.
 You should substitute `win10-x64` for `ubuntu.16.10-x64` if building for Ubuntu.

+#### Planned Features

+- Ability to exclude specified games from being affected by any of the above commands.
+- Ability to clear pending updates for all pending game updates, or only pending updates that are partially downloaded, or only ones that have partially downloaded.